puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins.md

 // Lost of these for each game export function gameExtensionForSlug(slug: typeof reallyBadChessGame.slug): typeof reallyBadChessGame

-// order is important, this needs to go last export function gameExtensionForSlug(slug: string): APIGame<GameData>
+// Order is important, this needs to go last export function gameExtensionForSlug(slug: string): APIGame<GameData>
 export function gameExtensionForSlug(slug: string): APIGame<GameData> {
   if (allGameExtensions.has(slug as any)) return allGameExtensions.get(slug as any)!